JSON streaming: Newline-delimited JSON

 Streaming makes use of the fact that the JSON format does not allow return and newline characters within primitive values (in strings those must be escaped as \r and \n, respectively) and that most JSON formatters default to not including any whitespace, including returns and newlines.
 These features allow the newline character or return and newline character sequence to be used as a delimiter.

-This example shows two JSON objects (the implicit newline characters at the end of each line are not shown):
+This example shows two JSON objects (the implicit newline character at the end of each line is not shown):